-- Place yourself in your customers shoes, how would you want to be treated?
+- Place yourself in your customers shoes and ask yourself, how would you want to be treated?

 - Smile!
-I can’t stress this enough, even if you aren’t making sales and are feeling low don’t let it show.
+I can’t stress this enough, even if you aren’t making sales and/or are feeling down, don’t let it show.

 - Customers can sense desperation!
 Don’t mark your items down during the craft market, nothing devalues your work like placing a sale sign up mid-way.

-- Never underestimate the importance of humor to help put people at ease.
-Have a few ice breakers prepared but try not to sound too scripted.
-If you can make the customer laugh, then you are probably going to close the sale.
+- Never underestimate the importance of humor, to help put people at ease.
+Have a few ice breakers prepared, but try not to sound too scripted.
+If you can make the customer laugh, then you will very likely close your sale!

 - Try and make your customers feel comfortable.
 If they have their hands full, offer to hold things.
 If they are tired, offer them a seat.
-Pick up on subtle cues, that will help you go above and beyond to create the ultimate experience.
+Pick up on subtle cues and body language.
+This will help you to go above and beyond in creating the ultimate experience for your customers.

-- If you charge tax, include this in your prices!
-Customers won’t offend expect to be charged tax and they might react negatively, if you add this on after they approach you to purchase something.
+- If you are required to charge tax on your products, include this in your prices!
+Customers won’t often expect to be charged tax and they might react negatively, if you add this on after they approach you to purchase something.

 Deals, Deals, Deals!
 Customers will 9/10 spend a little extra if you have a promotional offer (ex.
 3 soaps for the price of 2 or something of this sort).